adrianoBP/node-react-project-template/README.md

 #### Naming

-- `feat/be-33`: feature branch for backend card number 33
+- `feat/be-33-game-board`: feature branch for backend card number 33, adds a new feature for the "game board"
-- `fix/fe-12`: fix branch for frontend card 12
+- `fix/fe-12-game-progress`: fix branch for frontend card 12, fixes the game progress

 #### Branch structure